Sand Hills is a very private Country Club located in the vast sandhills of Mullen, Nebraska.

 A Short History of Sand Hills Golf Club

+The architects Coore & Crenshaw, along with Tom Doak, have been instrumental in producing minimalist designs in the most natural of settings.
 Although both parties learnt the mechanics of building golf courses while working with Pete Dye, their designs are more influenced by MacKenzie, Ross & Tillinghast, and the courses built in the Golden Age of Architecture (1910-1937).

 It is well known that Coore & Crenshaw identified over 130 possible golf holes on the property and took their time whittling this down to a cohesive 18 hole layout.

-The clubhouse and accommodation is tucked down near a gorge so that it is protected when in shutdown through the winter months.
+Sand Hills is a big property.
+The clubhouse and accommodation are tucked down near a gorge so that it is protected from the winds, especially when it is shutdown through the winter months.

 The course itself has a nine out, nine in configuration with the only infrastructure being a modest foodstop called Ben's Porch which overlooks the 18th green.

-Coore & Crenshaw have provided generous landing areas off the tee to accommodate winds from different directions, and the green entrances are open to allow for a running approach...
+Wind is a factor at Sand Hills as there is nowhere to hide, no trees or mountains to block the breeze.
+So controlling your flight is a must, particularly on the approach shot.
+Coore & Crenshaw have provided generous landing areas off the tee to accommodate winds from different directions, and the green entrances are open to allow for a running approach.

 Notable holes include: